randseay/randseay.github.io/articles/_posts/2016-08-21-css-media-query-debugger.markdown

 I've made differing variations of this simple debugger based on name conventions in each project.
 Whether I use "small", "medium", "large", or "mobile", "tablet", "desktop", this is easy to customize<!--more-->.

-This particular example uses <a href="http://fontawesome.io/">Font Awesome</a> and device widths in the naming convention, but the debugger in my CSS framework <a href="http://fuselage.skosh.io">Fuselage</a> uses "small", "medium", "large", etc. You can see it in action on this page :smile:
+This particular example uses <a href="http://fontawesome.io/">Font Awesome</a> and device widths in the naming convention, but the debugger in my CSS framework <a href="http://fuselage.skosh.io">Fuselage</a> uses "small", "medium", "large", etc. I implemented this debugger on this page, which you can find in the bottom left-corner on this page. :smile:

 <figure id='figure-1' class='code'>
 {% highlight html %}
 <p id="debug-breakpoints"></p>
 {% endhighlight %}
 <figcaption>Figure 1.
 You need a little HTML.
-It's easy to show or hide conditionally based on the development environment.</figcaption>
+It's easy to show or hide conditionally based on your environment.</figcaption>
 </figure>

 <figure id='figure-2' class='code'>